systronix/WIZnet/README.md

 # WIZnet
-Collection of projects for WIZnet modules such as WIZ820io and WIZ550io
+Collection of projects for WIZnet module WIZ550io

 Hardware used
  - Teensy 3.X